Hall Access & Keys

-All residence halls except for the Modular Apartments are secured via a card access system.
+All residence halls are secured via a card access system.
 Upon check-in, a resident's Boston College Eagle-One Card is activated to provide 24/7 access to their residence hall.

 In addition to one's own residence hall, each resident has 7am–12am access to the other halls in their class area (see chart below), along with 11am–6pm access to the hall where their Mail and Package Center is located.

 |Sophomore Area Students

 |Roncalli, 66 Comm Ave., Vandy/90, Walsh, Welch, Williams

 |Voute, Gabelli, Ignacio, Rubenstein, Modulars, Stayer, Greycliff, Thomas More Apts., Reservoir Apts.

 |Students living off-campus do not have access to residence halls